 The same principle can apply to businesses and other institutions.
 Here are a few examples of RBAC in action:

-As you can see from these examples, RBAC provides a layer of security without interrupting peoples’ ability to do their jobs.
+As you can see from these examples, RBAC provides a layer of security with right-sized access.
 Here are the three primary benefits of role-based access control.

 The RBAC principle of separation of duties (SoD) improves security even more by precluding any employee from having sole power to handle a task.
 With SoD, even bad-actors within the organization are limited in the damage they can cause.

 RBAC grants users the exact access needed for their roles, which helps eliminate the bottlenecks.
 Employees no longer have to badger admins for access to data and systems.

 💡Make it easy: With Access Workflows, each user has access to a personalized Access Catalog.
 Automate time-bound access to any resource defined by role.

 And IT is freed from the mountain of busywork required to manage one-off permissions for each user.

 RBAC simplifies onboarding, offboarding, and other provisioning/deprovisioning activities.
 Admins can easily update permissions for existing employees who change roles within the organization or for contractors and third-party users who need temporary access to your network.